 The heart of any co-parenting calendar app is, of course, the calendar.
 But it needs to be much more than a digital datebook.
 A truly great one gives you a color-coded, at-a-glance view of everything: custody days, holidays, school events, doctor's appointments, you name it.

 The real game-changer is that this calendar is shared and unchangeable.
 When one parent adds the school play, the other sees it immediately.
 Requests to swap a weekend or change a pickup time are handled right in the app, creating a permanent, time-stamped record of the agreement.
 This instantly cuts down on confusion and gives everyone a single schedule to follow.
-If you're looking for schedule ideas, there are several different parenting schedules for co-parenting that you can easily plug into an app.

 We've all been there—trying to find a specific text or email about a parenting decision can be a nightmare.
 Messages get lost, deleted, or misinterpreted.
 A dedicated co-parenting app fixes this with its own secure messaging platform.